java-operator-sdk/kubernetes-glue-operator/README.md

     </html>
 ```

-To create an operator (or more precisely the controller part) with `kubernetes-glue-operator` we have first apply
+To create an operator (or more precisely the controller part) with `kubernetes-glue-operator`, we first have to apply
 the [CRD for WebPage](https://github.com/java-operator-sdk/kubernetes-glue-operator/blob/main/src/test/resources/sample/webpage/webpage.crd.yml).
 To define how the `WebPage` should be reconciled, thus what resources should be created for
 a `WebPage`, we prepare a `GlueOperator`: